Skip to main content

 7 Why Does Timber Rot?

-Rot happens when wood stays wet for too long.
+Rot happens when wood stays wet for too long—it's as straightforward as that.

 8 Do I Need to Seal or Finish Wood?